Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 \textbf{Post author characteristics.} We further evaluate how post author characteristics shape the likelihood of receiving community notes.
-For verified types of post authors, we find that posts from blue ($coef.=-0.122$, $p<0.001$) and business ($coef.=-0.203$, $p<0.001$) accounts are less likely to receive community notes than posts from unverified accounts.
-Additionally, posts from accounts with a higher number of followees are less likely to receive community notes ($coef.=-0.060$, $p<0.001$).
-In contrast, we find that posts from accounts with higher misinformation exposure scores ($coef.=0.621$, $p<0.001$) or right-leaning partisanship ($coef.=0.053$, $p<0.01$) are more likely to receive community notes.
-This finding suggests that contributors prioritize posts from accounts with higher risk of spreading misinformation and right-leaning partisanship.
+For verified types of post authors, we find that posts from blue ($\var{coef.}=-0.119$, $\var{odds~ratio}=0.888$, $p<0.001$) and business ($\var{coef.}=-0.205$, $\var{odds~ratio}=0.815$, $p<0.001$) accounts have 11.2\% and 18.5\% lower odds of receiving community notes than posts from unverified accounts, respectively.
+Additionally, posts from accounts with a higher number of followees are less likely to receive community notes, with one standard deviation increase in followers corresponding to 5.8\% decrease in the odds of receiving notes ($\var{coef.}=-0.060$, $\var{odds~ratio}=0.942$, $p<0.001$).
+In contrast, misinformation exposure scores are positively associated with the likelihood of receiving community notes: posts from accounts with a misinformation exposure score of 1 have 88.3\% higher odds than those from accounts with a score of 0 ($\var{coef.}=0.633$, $\var{odds~ratio}=1.883$, $p<0.001$).
+Moreover, posts from right-leaning accounts with a partisan score of 1 have 11.4\% higher odds of being noted compared to those from left-leaning accounts with a partisan score of \num{-1} ($\var{coef.}=0.056$, $\var{odds~ratio}=1.057$, $p<0.01$).

 In summary, the likelihood that a requested post receives a community note is shaped by both posts' and their authors' characteristics.
-Requested posts with negative sentiment, opinionated framing, or authored by blue/business accounts are less likely to attract notes, as are those related to politics or science.
-In contrast, posts related to entertainment or finance, those containing media, and posts flagged by GPT as more misleading are significantly more likely to receive notes.
-At the author level, posts from accounts with higher misinformation exposure or right-leaning partisanship are also more likely to be annotated.
-These findings suggest that Community Notes contributors who write notes and requestors who submit requests may have different selection patterns that are associated with both post features and author attributes.
+Requested posts with negative sentiment or authored by blue/business accounts are less likely to attract notes, as are those related to politics or science.
+In contrast, posts related to entertainment or finance, those containing factual claims and media, and posts flagged by GPT as more misleading are significantly more likely to receive notes.
+At the author level, posts from accounts with a higher misinformation exposure or right-leaning partisanship (vs. left-leaning) are also more likely to be annotated.
+Notably, given the heightened concerns surrounding political misinformation and the fact that political posts constitute the largest part of our dataset, we additionally restrict our analysis to political posts and find that the observed patterns remain robust (see estimation results in Suppl.~\ref{sec:robustness_political}).
+Together, our findings highlight that Community Notes contributors who write notes and requestors who submit requests may have different selection patterns that are associated with both post features and author attributes.